Your ability to earn an income forms the foundation of everything you do financially. So why doesn’t anyone talk about how you can insure your income?

 - Are the benefits taxable?

-(if you’re not paying the premium, benefits are subject to tax)
+(If you’re not paying the premium, they are)

 - How long will the benefits last?

 - Will it still pay you if you could get another job?

 Coverage through your group plan is definitely better than nothing.
 But far too often, the coverage falls far short of where you would really need it to be.

 In many cases, you’ll be lucky to get reimbursed for 40% of your actual income.

 The good news is that you can supplement a group plan with a customized individual policy.
 And because you already have coverage in place, it’s often less expensive because you’re not funding all of it yourself.